ElsanzioKE/PQsimulator/README.md

 ## Acknowledgements

-Thanks to fellow engineers, Samburu peers, OpenAI, and the supportive academic community that shaped this project.
+Thanks to fellow engineers and the supportive academic community that shaped this project.